 Expect that it may take 2 to 3 weeks for you and your baby to get into a breastfeeding routine.

 Breastfeeding a baby on demand is full-time and exhausting work.
 Your body needs energy to produce enough milk.
 Be sure to eat well, rest, and sleep.
 Take good care of yourself so you can take good care of your baby.

 Expect Your Breasts to Become Engorged

-- Your breasts will feel swollen and painful 2 - 3 days after you give birth.
+- Your breasts will feel swollen and painful 2 to 3 days after you give birth.

-- Nurse your baby often to relieve the pain.
+- You will need to nurse your baby often to relieve the pain.

 - Pump your breasts if you miss a feeding, or if a feeding does not relieve the pain.

-- Talk to your health care provider if your breasts don't feel better after 1 day.
+- Talk to your health care provider if your breasts do not feel better after 1 day.